PDF Curation with the 4R Framework: Remove, Retain, Remake, Remediate

 Does it qualify for archiving?

-Created before April 2026, never changing, used only for research/reference?
+Created before April 2026, never changing, used only for research or reference?

 The most efficient way to manage accessibility is to remove content that no longer serves a purpose.
 If a document is outdated, factually incorrect, or simply irrelevant to current university business, it does not belong on the public website.